Massachusetts family activities can keep kids entertained year-round

 Lions and lemurs and birds - Oh My!

 Get your family up close to some of the worlds’ most interesting animals.
 Boston’s largest park on seventy-two acres brings you lions, giraffes, and zebras in their own special habitats.
-You’ll find gorillas, lemurs, mandrills and other friendly beasts in the Tropical Forest and experience a free-flight bird adventure at the Aussie Aviary.
+You’ll find gorillas, lemurs, sloth and other friendly beasts in the Tropical Forest and experience a free-flight bird adventure at the Aussie Aviary, open seasonally.
 Kids will find programs that are fun and educational, the Zoo Camp, and Snorin’ Roarin’ sleepovers.
 Plan a birthday party or other event at the unique indoor and outdoor facilities.
 The Things Wild Gift Shoppe has souvenir items, toys, games, and apparel and the indoor Giddy-Up Grill and Kalahari Kitchen offer southwestern-themed food for all to enjoy.